J4C0B3Y/MenuAPI/README.md

 1. Clone this repository and enter its directory.
 2. Run the intellij build configuration by clicking the top right icon.
-3. Alternatively you can run `gradle build`.
+3. Alternatively you can run `gradle shadowJar`.

 ## Usage